dice-group/ida-pg/librarian/README.md

 # Librarian

 Librarian is a modular toolkit to programmatically work with software libraries.
+This is main entrypoint module for the librarian project.
+It offers a unified CLI for all the features of the librarian porject and contains a unified REPL environment for development purposes.
-It consists of the following modules:
+Librarian consists of the following submodules:
-*   `librarian/model`: A tool to build abstract models of language ecosystems.
+*   [`librarian/model`](./modules/model): A tool to build abstract models of language ecosystems.
 It comes with a model for Python but can also be used to describe other ecosystems.
 It additionally offers a uniform interface to read, write and query facts about a given ecosystem (e.g. the names of the classes in a particular Python namespace).
 Such collections of model facts are called *scrapes*.
-*   `librarian/scraper`: A tool that crawls the documentation of software libraries and produces library scrapes.
+*   [`librarian/scraper`](./modules/scraper): A tool that crawls the documentation of software libraries and produces library scrapes.
 The scraped information is validated and categorized using a `librarian/model` ecosystem.
-*   `librarian/generator` **(NOT IMPLEMENTED YET)**: A tools that automatically generates source code from a given library scrape and a user request.
+*   [`librarian/generator`](./modules/generator) **(NOT IMPLEMENTED YET)**: A tools that automatically generates source code from a given library scrape and a user request.
+*   [`librarian/helpers`](./modules/helpers): A collection of various general-purpose helpers that are used by the other librarian modules.

-Librarian also comes with a prebuilt scrape for scikit-learn in `libs/scikit-learn`.
+Librarian also comes with a prebuilt scrape for scikit-learn in [`libs/scikit-learn`](./libs/scikit-learn/scraper.clj).

 ## Installation